Arlington High School (Ohio): Track

+All-Brass Band

 The school's 65-member band is the Arlington All-Brass Marching Band, which has participated in Apple Blossom Parade in Winchester, Virginia, and performed at the Navy Memorial in Washington, D.C.
 In 2007 they participated in the nationally televised America's Thanksgiving Day Parade in Detroit.
 The band has also played for the President of the United States in the National Cherry Blossom Festival held in Washington D.C.
 The band plays every four years at this festival.